HL7/davinci-deqm/source/pages/col.md

 ### COL Use Case Background

 In the case of colorectal cancer screening, two types of data are reported: 1) testing to detect colorectal cancer and polyps and 2)  information that would exclude the patient from needing testing.
-For background on methods used to screen people for colorectal cancer see [Colorectal Cancer Screening (PDQ®)-Patient Version], and for background on benefits of screening see [Colorectal Cancer Screening (PDQ®)–Health Professional Version] both published by the National Cancer Institute.
+For background on the clinical guideline that the measure was built off of see the [Colorectal Cancer Screening Recommendation Statement] published by the Electronic Clinical Quality Improvement (eCQI) Resource Center.

 ## FHIR Resource Overview